Paneas/URLShortenAspire/Readme.md

 # URL Shortener using Aspire
-This project was created so I can experiment with the .NET Asper
+This project was created so I can experiment with the .NET Aspire

 Essentially what I wanted to create was the following:

 - A simple front-end
-- A SQL Lite Database
+- A backend api
-- Redis for Cache (TBA)
+- A PostgreSQL Database
--
+- Redis Cache

 # Technologies / Libraries
 - .NET 8
 - Blazor
 - Aspire
-- SQL Lite
+- PostgreSQL
 - Redis

 # How to run